How to get a car loan with bad credit

 It’s known as a “yo-yo scam.”
 Dealers tell car buyers their financing is not complete and they must accept a higher interest rate.

 Subprime lenders can seem like a sure bet to anyone wondering how to get a car loan with bad credit.
 These lenders usually cater to customers with lower credit scores and can make the car buying process seem easy and stress-free — at first.

 Subprime car loans can come with sky-high interest rates and aren’t likely to help you improve your credit score.
 Many subprime loans also use your vehicle as collateral.
 So if you fail to make payments, you risk losing your car altogether.

 Always do your research beforehand, and only consider subprime lenders if you are unable to find another financing option.

 7. Shop loan terms, not monthly payments

-8. Look out for add-ons
+9. Look out for add-ons and scams

-Nonprime buyers are more likely to encounter lending contracts stuffed with nonessential goods and services, says Josh Frank, former senior researcher for the Center for Responsible Lending.
+Nonprime buyers are more likely to encounter lending contracts with non-essential goods and services, says Josh Frank, former senior researcher for the Center for Responsible Lending.

 Never allow the loan to be contingent on purchasing any add-on, such as extended warranties, after-market services, and even insurance.

 Bad credit doesn’t have to result in bad terms